 Technology can help add value to your events and make it a smoother and professional experience

 Due to the need to enhance the live attendee experience, the value of mobile devices for events has increased immensely.
 The justification for having one has now moved beyond reasons that solely benefit the organiser (being green, going paperless, creating revenue streams or being able to communicate changes to participants in real time) to those that also benefit the event participants.
-Now, it’s entirely possible to build an attendee experience around the benefits (utility, justification, connection and recognition) afforded by mobile devices— an advantage that no other event-industry technology has or can offer.
+Now, it’s entirely possible to build an attendee experience around the benefits (utility, justification, connection and recognition) afforded by mobile devices – apps in particular— an advantage that no other event-industry technology has or can offer.